criticalstack/swoll/README.md

 ```

 ![Running a Trace](media/running-a-trace.gif)

-_A sweet gif showing commands being run...
+_A sweet gif showing a trace running...
 So 2020_

 ---